 • Fertilizer: Feed lightly with balanced fertilizer once or twice during growing season

-6. Yellow Snake Plant
+6. Whitney Snake Plant

 The Whitney Snake Plant (Sansevieria trifasciata ‘Whitney’) is a compact cultivar of the traditional snake plant, characterized by its shorter, wider leaves with distinctive white variegation along the leaf margins.
 This dwarf variety typically grows to about 6-12 inches tall, making it ideal for small spaces and windowsills.
 Its succulent leaves are arranged in a rosette pattern and maintain the signature upright growth habit of snake plants while displaying a more condensed form.